 History of Global Organised Crime (HI2K8)

-This is a WIISP module which will run in Venice during the Summer term.
+This is a WIISP module that will run in Venice during the Summer term, adapted by Dr Liana Beatrice Valerio from the original syllabus designed by Professor Ben Smith.

 This module aims to tell the story of the rise and fall of large-scale organised crime groups during the nineteenth and twentieth centuries.
 Students will be asked to engage with literature from history, criminology, and political science.